-If you’re a publisher or have been creating content in the digital space, you probably know about RSS feeds.
+If you’re a publisher or create content in the digital space, you probably know about RSS feeds.
 Today, RSS feeds are being used on virtually every platform and in every type of content, including blogs, videos, podcasts, and more.
 RSS feeds help online algorithms curate content and provide personalized and more relatable content to the user.

-Understanding how RSS technology works is crucial if you’re looking for ways to enhance your content’s reach and boost monetization.
-It will help you plan your content in a better way, thereby reaching a wider audience and increasing the audience’s engagement with your content.
+It's crucial to understand how RSS technology works if you’re looking for ways to enhance your content’s reach and boost monetization.
+Keeping it in mind will help you plan and optimize your content, thereby reaching a wider audience and increasing engagement.

 This blog post will walk you through everything related to the RSS feed.
-We will specifically focus on video monetization and help you understand how your RSS feed can boost the revenue you earn from videos.
+We'll specifically focus on video monetization and help you understand how your RSS feed can boost the revenue you earn from videos.

 What is an RSS feed?